dentolos19/Otakulore/README.md

 An app for tracking, watching and reading all about anime and manga!

-> **Note**: This project is currently being rewritten from scratch with [.NET MAUI](https://github.com/dotnet/maui)!
-Beware, the commitly releases may be very buggy!

 ## Usage

 1. Download the respective builds from the [releases page](https://github.com/dentolos19/Otakulore/releases)